by Colleen McGuire

 suntanned, smiling bodies perched in comfort on display to passing pedestrians.

 I don’t know if the harbor usually has such a bountiful succession of first-rate yachts or whether this day was exceptional because it coincided with the 22nd annual Bodrum Yacht Festival.
 We arrived though on the last day, too late to glimpse the Bodrum Cup, an international wooden yacht regatta that our local friend Mahmet and his son competed in with their gulet.
 When Cat and I met up with the guys they were still bubbly and energized by the event.
-There was a peppy
+There

 in the streets, but my guess is that “festive” is Bodrum’s default mood.

 I was already familiar with Bodrum’s fame as a wooden yacht haven because my Greek partner Yiannis builds wooden sailing boats.
 In 2002, I accompanied him as he and a crew sailed his 90 foot gulet, the Poseidon, from the Greek island of Kos into a Bodrum shipyard for repairs.
 On dry dock I scanned a horizon of scores of wooden masts, reminding me of a forest of tall thin leafless trees.
-The abundance of masts led me to believe that this was surely Bodrum’s only wooden shipyard.
+The abundance of masts led me to believe that this was surely Bodrum’s only

 I was surprised to learn that Bodrum has numerous shipyards exclusively for gulets.
 Given the painstaking maintenance of a wooden sailboat, who knew wooden shipbuilding is such a big business?
 I see a smattering of wooden yachts in Greek waters but nothing like Turkey, or at least Bodrum, where the industry is apparently thriving.
-In contrast to Greece, land of the Argonauts, where the art of wooden ship building is now shamefully all but extinct, the Turkish government
+In contrast to Greece, land of the Argonauts, where the art of wooden ship building is now shamefully all but extinct, the Turkish

 has been busy rewarding its citizens with huge tax incentives to build wooden sailboats.

 That Turkish rather than Greek wooden yachts dominate the Eastern Mediterranean is not a matter of Greece’s recent economic woes.
 In the last several generations, as Greeks have dashed for modernity with a frenzy akin to a Black Friday shopping spree, traditional crafts, such as, stone wall construction, weaving, basket making and wooden ship building have gotten trampled afoot.
-Perhaps Turkey, still a developing country, will approach modernization with less cultural brutality.
+Perhaps Turkey, still a developing country, will approach modernization with less

 Wooden sailboats are not a contemporary fad in Bodrum.
 The roots of Bodrum ship building go back centuries to when it was a Greek city called Halicarnassus, known throughout the ancient world for producing fine sailing vessels.
-Kings

 and pharaohs commissioned local shipyards to build mighty warships, trading boats and triremes, all wooden of course.
 Halicarnassus was famous for other reasons, too, including the homeland of the world’s first historian, Herodotus.

 Before going to Bodrum neither Cat or I knew that it boasts one of the Seven Wonders of the Ancient World.
 When King Mausolus of Halicarnassus died, his wife built him a magnificent white marble tomb – yes, a mausoleum -- that awed everyone until its destruction nineteen centuries later, most likely by an earthquake.
 Cat and I toured the grounds of the Mausoleum but there’s not much to see.
-You have to strain your imagination to make sense of the rubble or resort to the
+You have to strain your imagination to make sense of the rubble or resort

 computer models to get a sense of the building’s majestic proportions.
 There is little signage at the site and what’s there is as inviting to read as an archaeology scholar’s PhD thesis.
 We did learn this morbid tidbit: Mausolus’ widow mourned him by drinking a daily concoction containing her husband’s ashes.
 The most pleasing displays are the bas reliefs depicting the Greeks in combat with the race of warrior women known as Amazons.
 How many Seven Wonders of the